menglong567/MLBaaSPlatfrom/README.md

 based on the api from MultichainClient project and KubernetesClient using whatever frameworks you like

 ```
+### Purpose of the BaaS System
+Without BaaS system there're much more details you need to consider if you want to deploy blockchain networks to docker or even kubernetes for any blockchain product.

+This simple platform provides the ability to deploy blockchain network to kubernetes for multichain and corda for current and maybe other blockchain products in the future

 ### Architecture
 > Here i'm giving the whole picture of this simple project as below